hyperbunny77/RealDebridManager/README.md

 * Detect torrent file in watched folder.
 * Submit to Real Debrid for action.
 * Watch/manage Real Debrid until file is ready for download.
-* Get Real Debrid link to files in torrent.
+* Get Real Debrid link to file in torrent.
 * Send to local download client (Aria2).
+* Move Torrent file to completed/errored Folders

 ## Core Setup :